grafana/grafana-operator/docs/blog/v5-intro.md

 ### Namespace mode

-Another issues that we have gotten lots of feedback on is [Excessive rbac access](https://github.com/grafana-operator/grafana-operator/issues/604)
+Another issue that we have gotten lots of feedback on is [Excessive rbac access](https://github.com/grafana-operator/grafana-operator/issues/604)
 This wasn't something that we could easily fix in v4 but in v5 we have really tried to accommodate this by introducing namespace mode.

-In namespace mode you can run the operator to only look for grafana resources in the same namespace that you are in or you can define it to look for a number of specific namespace.
+In namespace mode you can run the operator to only look for grafana resources in the same namespace that you are in or you can define it to watch a number of specific namespaces.
 By default it will use cluster wide access.

 If you install through Helm or Kustomize you will be able to define if you should create cluster roles or only roles.
 Sadly for our Openshift users this won't be possible due to the limitations of OLM, even if you run the operator in namespace mode, which you can.
 OLM will still use the cluster wide rbac settings.